awasthi027/fastlane-action/README.md

 ## v2 action will for pod linting
 ## v4 Running fastlane by sending params buildscript repository, source code respository, copying script repository to source code respository and bundle install

-## v5 in before step if already execute  v4 then only execute fastlane script all already present
+## v5 Action will assume fastlance repo already present in working directory only execute fastlane and prescript if prescript path present